-Surfshark has 100 servers locations across 61+ countries globally.
-While its server coverage is not that convincing, we predict that they will keep expanding at an unprecedented rate.
+Surfshark has 3000 servers across 100 countries globally.
+While its server coverage is not that convincing, we predict that it will keep expanding at an unprecedented rate.

-Surfshark often speaks high of its fast speeds.
+Surfshark often speaks highly of its fast speeds.
 Therefore, we decided to confirm their seemingly bold claims.
 We used SpeedTest to test their connection speeds.
-First, we experimented with the tool without a VPN connection, then tested with a server near to our actual location and the third test with a server far away from our physical address.
+First, we experimented with the tool without a VPN connection, then tested with a server near our actual location and performed a third test with a server far away from our physical address.

-Note: We performed our speed test in a relatively slow internet connection.
+Note: We performed our speed test on a relatively slow internet connection.
 Don’t be alarmed by the ping intervals that we recorded.

-The results we recorded when we connected to a server far away from our physical location made us test again but recorded similar results.
+- The results we recorded when we connected to a server far away from our physical location made us test again, but we recorded similar results.

-SurfShark, like few others, offers unrestricted access to Netflix for users around the world.
+SurfShark, like a few others, offers unrestricted access to Netflix for users around the world.
 Moreover, Netflix is known for blacklisting common IP addresses that various VPNs use – but that’s not the case for Surfshark.
-The VPN, somehow, has a way of staying clear of the dead-zone set by the streaming giant.
+The VPN, somehow, has a way of staying clear of the dead zone set by the streaming giant.

 This is important because there are things that you can find on BBC iPlayer but not on other streaming channels.